michaelclement/typing-test/README.md

-# React/Webpack
+# Typing Test React Application
+This application is a typing speed test.
+The term "test" is used here very loosely.

-Basic React app with TypeScript and Tailwind.
+It is build with React using TypeScript and Tailwind.
 It uses webpack to statically bundle all JS resources, including a minified production version of React so that we can just drop it in and serve it from anywhere.